AHalarewicz/TimeSeriesAnalysis/README.md

-# Time Series Analysis of Google's Historical Stock Data
+# Time Series Analysis of Historical Stock Data

 This projects aims at analysing historical stock data to predict future closing price while exhibiting good software engineering practices.

-A Neural Network, implemented with keras, will be used to predict whether a stock's closing price will be higher or lower than the closing of the previous day.
+A Recurrent Neural Network, implemented with keras, will be used to predict whether a stock's closing price will be higher or lower than the closing of the previous day.

 A Recurrent Neural Network, implemented with TensorFlow, will be use to make imporved predictions.